interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/exampleactivities.rst

 examples above, but will speak the message sent over the route rather than just logging it.

 * interactivespaces.example.activity.routable.input.speech

+It is very easy to have a browser based web application use routes.
+It requires you to write a Live Activity which will communicate with the browser application over a web socket connection and will listen to routes or write to routes.

+* interactivespaces.example.activity.routable.input.web
+* interactivespaces.example.activity.routable.output.web

+The above two examples demonstrate how to do this.
+The output activity will send the text typed into its message box if the Live Activity is activated and you click the *Send* button in the browser application.
+The input activity will put the message into the browser's window if it is activated.

+These two web apps do not need to be run together, you can have any combination of all the routable examples.
+Run two or three of the routable input examples and two of the routable output examples.
+Try the simple routable output example in Python and the web routable input.
+Or run the web routable output and the speech routable input.
+Any message you type into the browser's text box will then be spoken by the speech activity.
+Pretty cool, eh?

 Native Activities
 -----------------